 Please provide all industry and categories list along with the list of each sub categories, also the set of skills that can be possible under each sub category or job.
 All these skills will be embedded into the database and then user can enter his skills which will be auto keyword based selection, If at all user wants to enter other skills he can make the description of it so.

+For the time being, just use categories/sub-categories from Seek as an example.
+We need to be able to modify this list as we go though.

+For the status selection I guess the following should be listed:

+Permanently Employed

+Part Time Employed

+Casually Employed

+Seeking Employment

+Student or vacation work

+Self Employed